 There are two main reasons why I don’t eat meat.
 I truly dislike the way animals are raised and slaughtered by the large producers and after eating nothing but vegetables, grains and fruit, even the smell of meat bothers me.
 I’ve never noticed before that each animal tastes like it smells.
 Beef has a bloody, manure taste, chicken tastes like the henhouse and goat, well I’ve not had goat meat, but I can’t get some of the cheese past my nose nor the milk.

 So the adventure was well worth the time and effort.
 I will continue with the low-fat vegetarian diet.
-Low fat because the Inherent Health Genetic Testing* recommended it and it works for me.
-I’ve also learned not to worry about what other people think or say and I’m not offended by carnivores.
+Low fat because genetic testing recommended it and it works for me.
+I’ve also learned not to worry about what other people think or say.
 My family is accepting and they are enjoying the new recipes, one of which will end this article.
 The excitement of doing something new is over but I have confidence that this is a diet that I will be able to maintain over the rest of my life.
 To all of you who have followed my blog you have my heart-felt thanks.
 Reader response made a huge difference for me.
 I will close this chapter with a new recipe, and keep checking the blog, I’m on to bigger and better things!

 Stir Fried Green Beans

 Five handfuls of whole Green Beans, frozen are fine

 Wok for frying

 Heat the Wok and add the oil.
 When the oil is fragrant but not smoking add the green beans and sprinkle the garlic powder over them.
 Stir fry the beans for 5 to 7 minutes then add the Tamari and continue to stir until the liquid is absorbed.
 Serve immediately, beans should be slightly crunchy.
 Serves 4